mexby/jira-automation-helper/README.md

 # Jira Automation Helper
 Since Jira is unable to update fields in ADF format with Automations, this can be used as an alternative.

+### Attention
+This is a quick'n'dirty solution and should not be run without securing your stuff.

 ### Config File
 ```yml